What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 What have you seen?

-A white hard part and the soft part where the tooth projects.
+The white hard part and the soft part are where the tooth projects.

 I) Crown: